MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-emailotp-get-started.md

 ## Step 7: Fall back to Microsoft Provider

-If an error occurs within your extension API, by default Entra ID will not send a one time code to the user.
+If an error occurs within your extension API, by default Entra ID will not send an OTP to the user.
 You can instead set the behavior on error to fall back to the Microsoft Provider.

 To enable this, run the following request.
 Replace `{customListenerOjectId}` with the custom authentication listener ID recorded earlier.